Geek8080/Physics-Engine/README.md

 # Physics-Engine

-Simple 2D Physics engine library to handle collisions.
+Simple 2D Physics engine library to handle collisions based on articles by Randy Gaul.